lmns-solutions/arduino-interactive-lessons/arduino/potentiometers.md

 ![Animation of the LED-based circuit with potentiometer and ammeter working in the Tinkercad simulator](assets/movies/Potentiometer_LEDCircuitWithBackupResistor_WithMultimeter_Tinkercad.gif)

 Because we have Leg 2 hooked to the positive voltage source and Leg 3 as our "output", as we move the wiper from left-to-right, there is a smaller amount of resistance and an increase in current.
-You'll notice a jump in current when the $$V_f$$ condition of the LED is met (recall the [LED IV curves](../electronics/leds.md#the-iv-graph-for-leds) from our [LED lesson](../electronics/leds.md).
+You'll notice a jump in current when the $$V_f$$ condition of the LED is met (recall the {% include tlink.html id='electronics-leds' text='LED IV curves' %}#the-iv-graph-for-leds from our {% include tlink.html id='electronics-leds' text='LED lesson' %}.

 <!-- TODO insert animation from Tinkercad with voltage drop across LED showing IV curve -->